GuduleLapointe/w4os/readme.txt

 See (https://github.com/GuduleLapointe/w4os/projects/1) for up-to-date status.

-= Short term (version 1.0, WordPress repository release) =
+= Short term (v2.2) =

+- Sidebar grid info and grid status widgets.
+- Include web asset server
+- Public avatar profile
+- Use avatar profile pic as WP avatar
 - Login page (with grid FirstName, LastName and password).
   Optional redirect of standard login page
 - Auth with avatar credential (as fallback to wp auth).
   Create new WordPress user if auth by avatar.
-- Option to use WordPress name as avatar name (in this case, lock WordPress name changes once an avatar is set).
+- Option to link WordPress and avatar name (then lock both for changes once an avatar is set).
-- Use avatar profile pic.
-- Check if avatar password is properly updated after a password reset request.
-- Sidebar grid info and grid status widgets.

 = Middle term =

-- Public avatar profile
 - Admin Start / Stop regions
 - Admin Create region
 - Admin Use sim/grid configuration file to fetch settings if on the same host
 - get grid info from http://login.uri:8002/get_grid_info
 - Helpers (assets, search, currency, map...)
 - Use cache for grid info
-- Integrate web asset server

 = Long term =